PayString/paystring-documentation/docs/getting-started.md

 <!-- TODO:(hbergren) Make this section better once the docs skeleton has been refactored. -->
 <!-- Would be great to add links to other sections here. -->

-Now that you know the basics, you have a good foundation for learning more about the PayID Protocol: How to convert a `payid$domain` format to a URL, the relevant HTTP headers, and the types of responses you could get back from a PayID server.
+After setting up the basics, you have a good foundation for learning more about the PayID Protocol.
+Here are some next steps you can take:

+- How to convert a `payid$domain` format to a URL
+- How to use relevant HTTP headers
+- How to handle different types of responses you could receive from a PayID server

 You may also want to learn more about the PayID reference implementation server, the other capabilities it can offer you, and how to contribute to it.